tethysplatform/tethys/docs/tutorials/secure_map_services.rst

 This tutorial demonstrates how to use **Secure Map Services** in a Tethys app.
-A Secure Map Service lets app developers store the connection information and credentials for map services that require authentication — an API key or an OAuth2 access token — and then lets an app consume that service without ever handling the credentials itself or exposing them to the user/browser.
+A Secure Map Service lets app developers store the connection information and credentials for map services that require authentication — an API key or an OAuth2 access token — and, when proxying is enabled, consume that service without ever handling the credentials itself or exposing them to the user/browser.

 The following topics are covered: